Atlantic (film): Production

 An urban legend claimed for many years that the movie was filmed aboard the White Star Line ship RMS Majestic.
 However, this is probably untrue, as the White Star Line would never have permitted their current flagship to be used as a cinematic stand-in for the worst disaster in the company's history.
 The origin of this legend may be due to the fact that early on in the film, there is a short scene where three of the characters meet on a grand staircase.
-The 'set' is almost identical to the first class entrance & staircase of either 'Majestic' or her older sister, the 'Leviathan'.
-However, the fact that the 'set' is vast and would have been costly to build, yet appears only once in the film, does make it plausible that this scene was filmed on board one of the two ships.
+The "set" is almost identical to the first class entrance & staircase of either Majestic or her sister ship, SS Leviathan.
+However, the fact that the "set" is vast and would have been costly to build, yet appears only once in the film, does make it plausible that this scene was filmed on board one of the two ships.